The Top Tax Strategies to Boost Your Business Value

 8. Income deferral and expense acceleration

-We’ll potentially push some income into the next fiscal year while prepaying expenses like rent or utilities within the current year.
+Potentially push some income into the next fiscal year while prepaying expenses like rent or utilities within the current year.
 Strategies for payroll tax deferral and tax deferral reductions should all be on the table for review with a professional tax preparer.

 Value boost: This strategy improves current-year profitability, a key metric for valuation during a sale.
-Note: At Baton, we regularly hear from business owners who weren’t planning to sell their businesses this year but encountered a life circumstance that made selling a priority.

 End-of-year tax planning is an intricate dance of maximizing savings and keeping an eye out for ways to increase business value.
 By discussing these strategies with an accountant, owners can achieve tax savings while also positioning their business as a more valuable and attractive entity for sale at any point in the future.
-Remember, the specifics can vary, so consult a tax professional to tailor these strategies to your situation.

-I put this article together based on my experience and research.
 Always seek advice from a certified accountant before attempting to implement a new strategy.